monacocoin-net/monacoCoin-Core/README.md

 On Windows : C:\Users\YOUR NAME\AppData\Roaming\monoeciCore\

-On MacOs : /Users/sebastien/Library/Application\ Support/monoeciCore/
+On MacOs : /Users/YOURUSER/Library/Application\ Support/monoeciCore/

-and copy paste wallet.dat and masternode.conf which comes from your MonacoCoin Core directory Copy and past monacoCoinCore.conf and rename to monoeciCore.conf
+And copy paste wallet.dat and masternode.conf which come from your MonacoCoin Core directory Copy and paste monacoCoin.conf and rename to monoeci.conf

-5. Restart your server and wait full sync
+5. Restart your server and wait for the full sync

 For linux server (Masternode):
 ----------------------